WilliamMajanja-zz/hack.chat-bot/README.md

 # hack.chat bot

 This is a bot running on [hack.chat](https://hack.chat/) for general usage.
 It is meant to perform tasks quicker than they would have without it.
-It features an activity logger and threading to easily join multiple channels.

 # Using the bot